WLiu0928/lsrestart/express_approach/back/README.md

-Run on server that will be restarted remotely
+Run on server that will be restarted/shutdown remotely

 Prerequisites:
 1. Run npm install in this folder